darxtrix/resume/index.md

 ### PayPal Inc, Bengaluru

 `Jul 16 -`
-Worked on the <strong>Incentives Platfrom </strong>, the [SOR](https://en.wikipedia.org/wiki/System_of_record) for all types of offers/incentives provided by PayPal.
+Worked on the <strong>Incentives Platfrom</strong>, the [SOR](https://en.wikipedia.org/wiki/System_of_record) for all types of offers/incentives provided by PayPal.
 <pre>
 <p>- Working in an ecosystem with a bunch of microservices and async daemons managing the lifecycle and redemption of incentives given to the users.
-- Integrated the internal analytics (First Party Tracking Infrastructure) into the system to get better insights into the system.
+- Integrated the internal analytics (First Party Tracking Infrastructure) into the system to get better insights of the system.
 - Coupled Enterprise Continuous Integration with system components for better quality.
-- Managing the team's internal testing framework for testing REST microservices.
+- Managing the internal testing framework for the testing of REST microservices.
-- Responsible for adding features, finding and fixing bugs, code-refactoring, optimizations adhering to the <a href="https://en.wikipedia.org/wiki/Service-level_agreement)">SLAs</a> and testing, <br/> delivering the components to proudction.
+- Responsible for adding features, finding and fixing bugs, code-refactoring, optimizations adhering to the <a href="https://en.wikipedia.org/wiki/Service-level_agreement)">SLAs</a> and testing, <br/> delivering the components to prouduction.
 - Primarily used Java, C++, Node.js for development along with Python at few occasions.
 </p>
 </pre>